umd-mith/sg-data/data/intro/clean/introduction.md

 various places in this edition I have made computations to remark on the blank "spaces" caused by missing pages in the Draft and the Fair Copy.
 See, e.g., the notes on transcription pages 2, 6, and 9 for computations
-that gloss pages 1-40 missing from Draft Notebook A; see also the note on transcription page 777 for computed words per leaf indicating that the two extant re-transcription pages 185/MWS-186/MWS were actually part of fifteen MWS re-transcription pages (all of which would have been sent to the printer).
-Other numbers (e.g., the very exact transcribing pattern of 19 lines on one side of a Fair-Copy leaf and 14 lines on the other, yielding an average of 285 words per leaf—see transcription page 649), together with other evidence, lead to the conclusion that there were eleven Fair-Copy Notebooks.
-And the average of 285 words on each Fair-Copy leaf permitted accurate estimates of what was written on now missing pages from Fair-Copy Notebooks C1 and C2 (see transcription pages 651, 731, 740-741, and 747).
+that gloss pages 1--40 missing from Draft Notebook A; see also the note on transcription page 777 for computed words per leaf indicating that the two extant re-transcription pages 185/MWS-186/MWS were actually part of fifteen MWS re-transcription pages (all of which would have been sent to the printer).
+Other numbers (e.g., the very exact transcribing pattern of 19 lines on one side of a Fair-Copy leaf and 14 lines on the other, yielding an average of 285 words per leaf---see transcription page 649), together with other evidence, lead to the conclusion that there were eleven Fair-Copy Notebooks.
+And the average of 285 words on each Fair-Copy leaf permitted accurate estimates of what was written on now missing pages from Fair-Copy Notebooks C1 and C2 (see transcription pages 651, 731, 740--741, and 747).
 In short, much of what is missing from The *Frankenstein* Notebooks can be reconstructed from available evidence.

-In other places, MWS used a different form of pagination (citing earlier pagination) to leave herself a trail through the convoluted Insert sections "X" and "Y" (see pages 314-341).
+In other places, MWS used a different form of pagination (citing earlier pagination) to leave herself a trail through the convoluted Insert sections "X" and "Y" (see pages 314--341).
 She also left a trail of numbers "1" through "5" in Draft: Vol. II, Ch.
-10, pages 416-441, revealing the sequence of revisions that she made to her Draft between 10 and 17 April 1817.
+10, pages 416--441, revealing the sequence of revisions that she made to her Draft between 10 and 17 April 1817.
 Finally, the accident of MWS writing on a slip of paper on the verso of which was a reconstructible postmark of 9 April